-When expeditioners arrive to Yar Sale, women will be asked to wear skirts, everyone will be given newly mended boots, and a traditional cape made out of animal hide to wear.
+When expeditioners arrive in Yar Sale, women will be asked to wear skirts, everyone will be given newly mended boots, and a traditional cape made out of animal hide to wear.
 The Nenets have retained their rich and diverse culture.
-They continue to dress in traditional furs and hand sewn clothing.
+They continue to dress in traditional furs and hand-sewn clothing.
 Those traveling with Secret Compass will do the same.

 “We find that because we are not turning up in our western clothes and our western ways, and we are living exactly as they do we are well received, they are proud to show off their traditions and their way of life.”
 Says Prince.